 Supply chain managers need to identify potential operational, environmental and legislative risks and mitigate these to drive real value and performance from the system.

 Organisations can increase their bottom-line by developing risk mitigation plans, having alternative and multiple supply networks, and building resilience in the supply chain.

-The 40th annual SAPICS conference will take place on 10-13 June in Cape Town.
+The 40th annual SAPICS conference took place on the 10th-13th of June 2018 in Cape Town.